FRANÇAIS

 You have 15 years to repay all the funds you withdrew from your RRSPs for the HBP.

-The Canada Revenue Agency will determine the minimum repayment to be made each year for 15 years, with equal payments.
+The Canada Revenue Agency will determine the minimum repayment to be made each year for 15 years, in equal payments.
 Note that you have the option of repaying all or the balance of the amounts withdrawn at any time.

 Good to know